raghuram123/Rossman-Store-sales/README.md

 # Rossman-Store-sales

-This is an ongoing Kaggle project https://www.kaggle.com/c/rossmann-store-sales The data is placed in the "data directory".
+This is a Kaggle project https://www.kaggle.com/c/rossmann-store-sales The data is placed in the "data directory".

 The full project problem specified in this link.